laurentperrinet/laurentperrinet.github.io/content/publication/ravello-19/index.md

+---
----abstract: Motion detection represents one of the critical tasks of the visual system and has motivated a large body of research.
+abstract: Motion detection represents one of the critical tasks of the visual system and has motivated a large body of research.
 However, it remains unclear precisely why the response of retinal ganglion cells (RGCs) to simple artificial stimuli does not predict their response to complex, naturalistic stimuli.
 To explore this topic,